Introduction to the Gotti Pitbull breed

 After bull-baiting was banned, Pitbulls were used for other purposes such as hunting, herding, and as companion dogs.
 Over time, different lines or strains of Pitbulls developed as breeders selectively bred for certain traits.

-The Gotti line of Pitbulls specifically can be traced back to a dog named “Greyline’s Raider 2” which was bred by Richard Barajas in the 1990s.
-Greyline’s Raider 2 was a grandson of “Crenshaw’s Jeep”, a famous Pitbull in the dog fighting world.
+The Gotti line of Pitbulls specifically can be traced back to a dog named “Greyline’s Raider 2, ” bred by Richard Barajas in the 1990s.
+Greyline’s Raider 2 was a grandson of “Crenshaw’s Jeep,” a famous Pitbull in the dog fighting world.

 Physical characteristics and appearance

 Gotti Pitbulls are often recognized for their distinct physical characteristics and appearance.
 Gotti Pitbulls typically have a broad, powerful head with a strong jaw and a thick neck.
-Their chest is wide and deep, giving them a sturdy, robust look.
+Their wide and deep chest gives them a sturdy, robust look.

 Gotti Pitbulls are typically shorter and more compact than other Pitbulls, with a height that ranges from 16 to 20 inches (40 to 50 cm) and a weight that ranges from 60 to 80 pounds (27 to 36 kg).